 Ralph Lauren’s Double RL Ranch

-Reflections with the colorful fall colors
+Reflections with the colorful fall colors only accessible by 4X4

 Below are some of the locations we have scheduled to photograph during the Colorado Fall Colors Photo Workshop.